 You Might Also Like: Where To Stay in Rome: A Guide To The Best Neighbourhoods & Hotels

 There are many historical sites and incredible feats of architecture in Rome, but The Pantheon is one of the best preserved Ancient Roman buildings.
 It is still the world’s largest unreinforced concrete dome!
+When traveling to Rome, don’t miss this site.

 Going into the Tuscan countryside will be a highlight of your trip to Italy.
 The Chianti region in particular is stunning.
 Going on a wine tour and exploring this peaceful area is a must.